Terra Museum

-The Terra Museum of American Art was an art museum founded by Chicago businessman Daniel J. Terra in Evanston, Illinois in 1980.
+The Terra Museum of American Art is a collection of American art founded by Chicago businessman Daniel J. Terra in Evanston, Illinois in 1980.
 The museum was relocated to Chicago, Illinois in 1987.
-During its tenure, the museum presented more than 200 exhibitions on American art and provided related programs and events for children, teachers, families, general adult audiences, and scholars.
-The museum closed on October 31, 2004 after 24 years of operation.
+During its physical tenure, the museum presented more than 200 exhibitions on American art and provided related programs and events for children, teachers, families, general adult audiences, and scholars.
+The museum's physical location closed on October 31, 2004 after 24 years of operation, and it now serves as a lending collection and sponsors programing, as the Terra Foundation for American Art, which sometimes still uses the name Terra Museum.

 Origins

 Daniel Terra began collecting in the 1940s, and by the early 1970s had turned his attention to American art, with a special focus on American Impressionism and the Hudson River School.
 Two years after establishing the Terra Foundation for American Art, Terra opened the Terra Museum of American Art in Evanston, Illinois in 1980.
 Initially, the museum housed Terra’s collection of some 700 paintings, prints, drawings, sculptures, and photographs from the late eighteenth century to 1945.
 Two years later, in recognition of his efforts in promoting American art and culture, Daniel Terra was appointed Ambassador-at-Large for Cultural Affairs by President Ronald Reagan.